 Puppy Culture involves early neurological stimulation (ENS) from days three to 16 of a puppy’s life; certain protocols to begin teaching your puppy how to communicate with you (“manding”); understanding how to offer a behavior to receive a reward; as well as exposure to the maximum number of sounds, textures, challenges, and experiences so that they are a well-adjusted, resilient pup.
 Your puppy will not be perfect.
 He or she is a puppy who has been alive for 8 weeks. 🙂

 We do all ENS protocols from day three to 16.
-We do the box game to teach your puppy how to offer a behavior to receive a reward.
 We teach manding.
 We do challenges to help them problem solve.
 We expose them to many sounds, objects, and surfaces to walk on, which helps encourage quick recovery from their startle reflex.
 During week seven, we might put them on leash a few times and walk them around our house and yard to get them used to the feeling.

 In October 2020, I reached out to the administrator for Puppy Culture’s Facebook page to make sure my expectations were realistic with the PC protocols we choose to implement at Beloved Bernedoodles, and she kindly responded.
 I’ve included her comments here, as I think it helps set up realistic expectations for PC puppies: